-The SLT@bsid attribute associated with the bonded PLP(s) has the value of "A B", and it is referenced by the SLT.OtherBsid element associated with essential portion of the Service.
+The SLT@bsid attribute associated with the bonded PLP(s) has the value of "A B", where A and B represent a pair of unique 16-bit unsigned integer values, and it is referenced by the SLT.OtherBsid element associated with essential portion of the Service.

-Figure B.14.1 Portions of a Service delivered in multiple RF channels with channel bonding - Case #1: essential portion is delivered in non-bonded PLP(s) (first channel).
+Figure B.14.1 Portions of a Service delivered in multiple RF channels with channel bonding - Case #1: essential portion is delivered in non-bonded PLP(s) (first RF channel).